ASGuard-UCI/FlyTrap/README.md

 Run the following command one by one to evaluate FlyTrap<sub>ATG</sub> and vanilla FlyTrap.
 The results will be saved in `work_dirs/vogues_results`
 - In attack case: `before` means the false alarm rate before the attack and `after` means the true alarm rate after the attack.

--`after` in the benign case means the false alarm rate without the umbrella and `before` means the false alarm rate with the umbrella.
+- In benign case: `before` means the false alarm rate without the umbrella and `after` means the false alarm rate with the umbrella.

 ```sh
 # Evaluation MixFormer